serinko/gizmo/tutorials/ssh_git_101.md

 There are many instances of git web hosting interfaces like [Codeberrg](https://codeberg.org/), [GitLab](https://about.gitlab.com/), [NoLog](https://code.nolog.cz/) and [Github](https://github.com).
 From privacy and free software point of view, Codeberg or NoLog may be the best options.
 I will use Github for this example as this is where this repository lives and it's the most commonly used one.

 I will demonstrate adding this file to the repository, using the [flow documented above](#simple-work-flow).
-Because I already have the repostory, I skip the [download](#download-git-repository) and [configure](#configure-git) partsa and go straight to it.
+Because I already have the repository, I skip the [download](#download-git-repository) and [configure](#configure-git) partsa and go straight to it.

 You can use the in-build terminal in your VS Codium or just any terminal